-The state of Ohio keeps criminal and arrest records in repository databases which are fed by various law enforcement agencies.
-The general public can find someone’s criminal and arrest records using a name search or through fingerprints.
+Ohio arrest records and criminal records are kept in repository databases which are fed by various law enforcement agencies.
+The general public can find someone’s arrest and criminal records using a name search or through fingerprints.
 Most government entities suggest the fingerprint method as it is much more reliable.
 Plus, if someone was arrested in another part of the state using an alias, a name search may not adequately match them up with the person they are seeking.

 Yes.
-Ohio does allow the general public to find and request copies of someone’s arrest records.
-People can use both name-based searches and fingerprints to find someone’s criminal history.
+This state does allow the general public to find and request copies of someone’s arrest records.
+People can use both name-based searches and fingerprints to perform an Ohio inmate search.
 Law enforcement agencies who create the reports must provide copies to the general public upon request.

 |Black or African American||59%|

 |Offenders w/ reported race||3,562|

 |Victims w/ reported race||3,765|

 Ohio arrest records usually contain general information like name, age, date of birth, address, phone, gender, race, height weight, fingerprints and sometimes a mugshot.
 They will also include arrests, the time and place of arrest, warrants, charges, convictions, and RAP sheets.
 Often reports will include driving records and accident history as well.
 If someone wanted to find out the name of the officer who arrested the person, the arresting agency, and the charges filed, that will be on there too.
 Often they also contain tattoos, scars and other physical descriptors.